LLNL/XPL/Readme.md

 ## Acknowledgement

 This work was performed under the auspices of the U.S.Department of Energy by Lawrence Livermore National Lab-oratory under Contract DE-AC52-07NA27344 and supported by LLNL-LDRD 18-ERD-006.
-LLNL-CODE-XXYYZZ.
+LLNL-CODE-815126.